AttackOnJasper/University-notes/psych253/psych253.md

 	- Idea: racial stereotypes influence behavior
 	- Let interviewer treat white guys as black guys
 	- Result: white guys performed very bad (worse than black guys)

-- Pieces of self-fulfilling prophecies
+### Pieces of self-fulfilling prophecies
-	- **Confirmation bias**: see what u expect/ wish to see
+- **Confirmation bias**: see what u expect/ wish to see; tendency to search for info that confirms preconceptions
 	- Darley & Gross 1983
 		- ask watching a girl taking test & determine what kind of student she is
 		- see 2 backgrounds: rich / poor (social-economic status)
 		- difficult to tell how smart she is from her answers
 		- Result: rich -> smart; poor -> dumb
 - **Confirmatory Hypothesis Testing**: getting people to say what you expect
 	- ask biased questions that people are likely to answer in ways that support your hypothesis
 	- Snyder and Swann 1978 (extraverted / interverted)
+		- Study 1
+			- ask subjects to interview a group of people; pick 10 out of 25 biased questions
-			- 1. if people think there are more extraverts in the group, they will pick more extraverted questions
+			- If people think there are more extraverts in the group, they will pick more extraverted questions
 		- 2. Subjects who interviewed different groups of people would ask with biased questions
 - **Behavioural Confirmation**: cause people to act the way you expect
 	- e.g. teacher expectancy effect study
 	- Snyder, Tanke, and Berscheid 1977
 		- give men the fake photos of girls they talk to -> behavior changed -> use confirmatory hypothesis testing to confirm physical attractiveness stereotypes -> women act in accord with the stereotype

 ### Stereotypes <-> Self-fulfilling prophecies
-- Stereotype creates self-fulfilling prophecies -> impair people's abilities
+- Stereotype creates self-fulfilling prophecies -> impair people's abilities (not always)
-- Crocker and Major 1987
+- Crocker and Major 1987: tested that stereotyped people **don't have low self-esteem**
-	- infer stereotyped people had lower self-esteem
-- Major, Spencer, Schmader, Wolfe, and Crocker
+- Major, Spencer, Schmader, Wolfe, and Crocker 1998
-	- bias primed: black won't feel bad
+	- bias primed (i.e. notified): black won't feel bad
 	- not primed: black will feel bad
-	- stereotyped groups do not have low self esteem
+	- stereotyped groups do not have low self esteem -> attribute bad performance to existing stereotypes

 ### Stereotypes Threat and Achievement
+- Stereotypes **affect performance** and create burden on difficult tasks
+- **Stereotype Threat** A disruptive concern, when facing a negative stereotype, that one will be evaluated based on a negative stereotype.
 - Study (Spencer, Steele, and Quinn, 1999): Women and Math
 	- women did much better upon being told there were no gender differences
-- Study (Steele and Aronson 1995): Black & white verbal performance (differ when diagnostic or non-diagnostic)
+- Study (Steele and Aronson 1995): Black's verbal performance drops if they think a pre-test is diagnostic
 - Commercials and women's career aspirations (Davis, Spencer)
+	- stereotypes affect **aspirations** - govern what careers to choose for each gender
 	- women fear that others would reduce them to a negative stereotype

 ### Subtyping & subgrouping